It was once a song lyric… Night trains from Ueno to Aomori [Aomori Prefecture]

 At the time, two Akebono trains were running per day, one of which was changed to run via the Tohoku Main Line, Rikuou East Line (a line connecting Kogota Station in Miyagi Prefecture and Shinjo Station in Yamagata Prefecture), and Ou Main Line

-The other train was changed to run via routes such as the Takasaki Line, Joetsu Line, and Uetsu Main Line, meaning it passes through Gunma Prefecture, Niigata Prefecture, and the Sea of Japan side of Yamagata Prefecture, and the name of the train was changed to "Chokai."
+The other route was changed to go via the Takasaki Line, Joetsu Line, and Uetsu Main Line, meaning it would pass through Gunma Prefecture, Niigata Prefecture, and the Sea of Japan side of Yamagata Prefecture, and the train name was also changed"Chokai".

 In 1997, the Akebono route was changed to the same route as Chokai, that is, via the Sea of Japan side, and Chokai was discontinued.
 There is no parallel Shinkansen line along the Sea of Japan coast from Niigata Prefecture to Aomori Prefecture